Image

 Visit our best practices for use in research page for comprehensive guidelines on how to appropriately prepare your personal device for research use.

-Sensitive data must be stored in Duke services that meet the minimum security requirements for Sensitive data.
-See Duke Services and Data Classification to select an appropriate Duke service for storing Duke data depending on the data classification.
+Ensure sensitive data is stored in Duke services that meet the security requirements.
+Refer to Duke Services and Data Classification for options.